The 914 millimeter long CR 914 is based on the original design

 0.6"-0.75"

-of the mainsail.
 The starboard side sail numbers shall be higher.
-Symmetrical
+Symmetrical numbers (such as

-numbers (such as 181 or 808) may be placed back-to-back on both sides of the
+181 or 808) may be placed back-to-back on both sides of the sail.
+Location of

 Country Designation

-number shall also be affixed to the inside of the hull in a readily visible
+be affixed to the inside of the hull in a readily visible location.

 16.1 There shall be no expressed or implied 'grandfather' clauses